uktrade/iigb-beta-content/content/beta/regions/west-midlands/proof-points/transport/en_US.md

 ---
-title: Transport infrastructure in the West Midlands
+title: Transport infrastructure
-borderColour: blue
+link: transport infrastructure
 ---
+Transport options in the West Midlands include:

-Birmingham Airport handles more than 11 million passengers and a new high speed rail link will reduce travel time to central London to under an hour.
+- Birmingham Airport, which handles more than 11 million passengers a year
+- a new high speed rail link which will reduce travel time to central London to under an hour